 The first thing to remember when applying your sunscreen is that you’re probably not applying enough.
 Experts estimate that most people only apply between 25% and 50% of the recommended amount.
-SPF tests are based on the presence of 2 milligrams of sunscreen for each square centimeter of skin’s surface.
+SPF tests are based on the presence of 2 milligrams of sunscreen for each square centimeter of the skin’s surface.

-In simpler terms, that equates to roughly a quarter sized dollop for your face and a shot glass worth for your body.
-Be sure to get very exposed areas, including your neck, ears, nose, lips, and the tops of your feet.
+In simpler terms, that equates to roughly a quarter-sized dollop for your face and a shot glass worth for your body.
+Consider SPF face primer and additional SPF products for additional face protection.
+Be sure to get very exposed areas, including your neck, ears, nose, and the tops of your feet.